 - 2 tablespoons peanut butter

-- Preheat oven to 350°F. Spray a (regular or mini) muffin pan with cooking spray.
+- Preheat oven to 350°F. Spray a mini muffin pan with cooking spray.
 You can also use liners, if you want.
-(Makes 3 regular size or 10 minis)

-- Stir flour, baking soda, baking powder, peanut butter, oil, banana, and honey.
-Scoop into cupcake pans.
-Bake 15-20 minutes, until browned and a toothpick inserted in the center comes out clean.
+- Stir peanut butter, oil, banana, and honey.
+Stir in flour, baking soda, and baking powder until combined.
+Evenly distribute between the cavities of your muffin pan.
+Bake 10-20 minutes, until browned and a toothpick inserted in the center comes out clean.
 Cool completely before frosting.